Writing a will

 - writing your will voluntarily without any pressure from other people

-- you have two witnesses that are not named as beneficiaries to countersign.
+- you have two witnesses who are not named as beneficiaries to countersign (in England and Wales) or one witness aged 16 or over to countersign in Scotland.
+Footnote [3]

 A will is a legally binding document, so getting it right is crucial.
 We don’t suggest going into the process blind.
 To help, you can find templates online, or you can even buy a kit to help you get started.
 Just make sure you’ve done your research before you begin.